-This report gives an indication of the expected evolution of the 2016-2017 South West Indian Ocean (SWIO) summer - namely, the likely cyclone activity, summer rains and temperatures in Mauritius, Rodrigues, St Brandon and Agalega.
+This report gives an indication of the expected evolution of the 2017-2018 South West Indian Ocean (SWIO) summer particularly, the likely cyclone activity, summer rainfall and temperature in Mauritius, Rodrigues, St Brandon and Agalega.
 The official cyclone season for the Republic of Mauritius is from 01 November to 15 May of the following year.
-Exceptionally this year two storms already reached naming stage; one in the month of July and one in September, namely ABELA and BRANSBY respectively.

 The contents of this Outlook are meant to be used as general guidelines for planning purposes by stakeholders in various sectors.

-Regional and global observations over the past two decades as well as scientific reports indicate that the frequency of extreme weather and climate events has increased in the Southwest Indian Ocean Islands States.
+Regional and global observations over the past two decades as well as scientific reports indicate that the frequency of extreme weather events has increased in the Southwest Indian Ocean Islands.

-It is very likely that similar events in the form of heavy and/or torrential rainfall leading to flash floods, violent thunderstorm as well as electric storms, heat wave with high temperatures lingering for days and explosive intensification of cyclones may occur during the forthcoming summer 2016-2017.
-Tropical cyclones evolving in the vicinity of the Mascarenes Islands may generate high waves that are likely to reach the shores of the Islands of the Republic of Mauritius
+It is very likely that extreme weather events in the form of heavy and/or torrential rainfall leading to flash floods, violent thunderstorms as well as electric storms, heat wave with above normal temperatures lingering for days and explosive intensification of cyclones may occur during the forthcoming summer 2017-2018.
+Tropical cyclones evolving in the vicinity of the Mascarenes Islands may generate high waves and heavy swells that are most likely to reach the shores of the Islands of the Republic of Mauritius

 After careful analysis of the behaviour of all indicators and taking into consideration analogue patterns, it is concluded that:

-At both St Brandon and Agalega temperature will be near normal with maximum reaching 31and 32 degrees Celsius respectively.
+Temperatures at both St Brandon and Agalega will be near normal with maximum reaching 31 and 32 degrees Celsius, respectively.

-At St Brandon cumulative summer rainfall will be slightly below normal with about 600 mm.
+At Agalega and St Brandon cumulative summer rainfall will be near normal with about 1200mm and 700 mm, respectively.

-2. All storms/cyclones will have a unique name in the southern Indian Ocean (A storm/cyclone originating from the Australian region and entering the Area of Responsibility of Mauritius will retain its original name and vice versa.)
+2. All storms/cyclones will have a unique name in the southern Indian Ocean.
+For example, a storm/cyclone originating from the Australian region and entering the Area of Responsibility of Mauritius will retain its original name and vice versa.